 Darzalex is a cancer medicine used to treat adults with multiple myeloma (a cancer of the bone marrow).
-It is used:
+In patients with newly diagnosed multiple myeloma it is used:

 Darzalex contains the active substance daratumumab.